How to Recreate the Luxury Ski Chalet Look in your Home

 9. Create More Sleeping Spaces with Bunk Beds

 Bunk rooms are a wonderful place for children.
 I have designed dozens of bunk rooms for clients with up to six beds in one room.
 It’s a great space saving way to accommodate lots of children, and they are tremendously fun spaces.
 It’s the ultimate sleep over!
-Make them cozy even if it’s just camp beds or pop-up beds by adding tartan throws to the beds and curtains to the bunks or bed frames.
+Make them cosy even if it’s just camp beds or pop-up beds by adding tartan throws to the beds and curtains to the bunks or bed frames.
 Add spotlights for bedtime reading.
 Even simple clip-on spotlights will do the trick if it’s a temporary bunk room used only occasionally.

 10. Make the Other Bedrooms Havens